xvik/guice-ext-annotations/README.md

 #### Solution

-Guice needs to control bean instance creation to properly apply aop, so solution is simple: dynamically create implementation class from abstract class or interface, so guice could instantiate bean from it.
+Guice needs to control bean instance creation to properly apply aop, so solution is simple: dynamically create implementation class from abstract class or interface, and let guice instantiate bean from it.

 Additional actions during class generation:
 * Annotations copied from abstract type (class or interface) to allow aop correctly resole them